N3TWORK/dynamap/docs/_pages/generated-classes.md

 [Interface](#interface) | `User` | An interface that specifies the getter methods for the type.
 [Bean](#bean-class) | `UserBean` | A bean class that implements the interface.
 It serves to hold the current state of the object.
 [Updates](#updates-class) | `UserUpdates` | A class that implements the interface and provides additional methods for mutating the state and tracking the changes.
+[UpdateResult](#update-result) | `UserUpdateResult` | An interface that defines the UpdateResult methods for this type.
+[UpdateResultBean](#update-result) | `UserUpdateResultBean` | A class that is returned from an update operation.
+It implements the type specific UpdateResult interface and provides additional methods for checking if particular fields were updated by the update operation.
+[UpdatesUpdateResult](#update-result) | `UserUpdateResultUpdates` |  This can be created from an UpdateResultBean.
+It implements the updates interface and provides additional methods for checking if particular fields were updated by the update operation.

 ## Interface